cinnData/PythonBootcamp/[PY-06] Introduction to Pandas.md

 ## Pandas series

 Although it is not frequent in the real world practice, where the data are imported from external data files, a Pandas series can be created directly, for instance from an array, with the Pandas function `Series`.
-The darta can be taken from any vector-like object such as a list or a 1D array.
+The data can be taken from any vector-like object such as a list or a 1D array.

 ```
 In [2]: s1 = pd.Series([2, 7, 14, 5, 9])